John Benitez: Career

 Benitez had success with his own records as well.
 Between 1984 and 1991, he had nine recordings placed in the top ten of the U.S. Hot Dance Music/Club Play chart, including three number ones.
 Benitez released his debut album Wotupski!?! on EMI America in 1984.
 His 1984 cover of Babe Ruth's "The Mexican", for which he recruited original singer Janita Haan, regarded as a pivotal moment in the electro-hip hop underground scene, and was his first number-one single on the Hot Dance Music/Club Play chart.
 His single "Sidewalk Talk" (US No. 18, UK No. 47) was written by Madonna and became a top 20 hit, which made him the first DJ to appear on the pop chart as an artist.
-Four singles from his 1984 album Just Visiting This Planet reached the top 20 in the UK.
+Four singles from his 1987 album Just Visiting This Planet reached the top 20 in the UK.
 The 1987 track "Who Found Who" (US No. 16) features Elisa Fiorillo.
 In 1991, the album Spillin' the Beans saw Benitez work with John Oates, Roy Ayers and Roy Hay.
 The single "What's It Going To Be" featured Niki Haris, one of three main vocalists on the album together with Cindy Valentine and Deanna Eve.
 The album received mixed reviews with Ian Cranna in Q Magazine calling it "functional but forgettable".
 Other vocalists who have performed on a Jellybean release include Adele Bertei and Richard Darbyshire.

 In 1995, Benitez launched an independent Latin label, H.O.L.A.
 Recordings (Home Of Latin Artists), which was backed by Wasserstein Perella and PolyGram Records.
 Benitez also composed the film score for the 1995 independent comedy Lie Down With Dogs.

 After not playing anywhere for a decade, David Mancuso invited Benitez to deejay at The Loft in New York City in 2001.
 Benitez continues to deejay globally.
 He owns Jellybean Productions, Jellybean Soul and Jellybean Music Group.
-In 1995, he founded the now-defunct H.O.L.A. recording label (House of Latin Artists) which developed hip hop and R&B music by bilingual artists and released recordings in both English and Spanish.
+In 1995, he founded the now-defunct H.O.L.A. recording label (Home of Latin Artists) which developed hip hop and R&B music by bilingual artists and released recordings in both English and Spanish.
 Voices of Theory signed with this label.
 In 2005, Benitez was inducted into the Dance Music Hall of Fame.